SumanthSV/capitalone/README.md

 ## 🎉 Ready for International Deployment!

 KrishiMitra now features:
-- ✅ Unified ChatGPT-like AI chat interface
+- ✅ **Multi-Modal AI Chat** - Text, voice, image, and sensor data in one interface
-- ✅ Deep personalization with contextual memory
+- ✅ **Deep Personalization** - AI knows your farm better than you remember
-- ✅ Real-time data integration (no mock data)
+- ✅ **100% Real Data** - No mock data anywhere, only live APIs or explicit unavailability
-- ✅ Multi-language support with natural conversation
+- ✅ **Profit-Focused Intelligence** - Every recommendation considers your financial benefit
-- ✅ Profit-focused agricultural intelligence
+- ✅ **Human-Like Communication** - Responds like a trusted local agricultural expert
-- ✅ Production-ready architecture
+- ✅ **International Architecture** - Production-ready, scalable, and secure
-- ✅ International-grade user experience
+- ✅ **Advanced PWA** - Works offline, installable, optimized for rural connectivity

-**The future of agricultural advisory is here - personal, intelligent, and always focused on your success! 🚀**
+**The world's most advanced agricultural AI advisor - personal, intelligent, and profit-focused! 🚀**